sn0w12/MIDI-Splitter-Lite/README.md

 	- Edit Track Names: Before splitting the tracks into individual tracks right click them to edit their names.

 	- Remove Empty Tracks: Very simple system to remove any tracks that are under 105 in size.

+		- Note: Whenever options are changed, the midi file is reloaded. <br>

 4. Once the list is populated with tracks, select the track(s) you wish to be exported.
 To select multiple tracks, simply hold the CTRL key on your keyboard and left-click each track name in the list.
 You can also select all tracks in the list by pressing CTRL + A on your keyboard.